remix-run/remix/docs/tutorial/2-defining-routes.md

 <Link to="/gists">Gists</Link>;
 ```

 That's it.
 Make a file, get a route.
-If you add a "." in the name, like `gists.public.js`, then the URL will be "gists/public".
-If you put it into a folder like `gists/public.js` then you're defining a nested route--which we'll talk about later in this tutorial.

 ## Meta tags